Resources

 But have you ever thought about wet-lab protocols?
 How many times have you tried to run an experiment for the first time, only to find yourself piecing together details from five different papers just to create a first draft?

 Just like bioinformatic pipelines, wet-lab protocols should be openly shared and easy to access.
-That's why I decided to start documenting my protocols on GitHub, where anyone can use them and also browse previous versions.
+That's why I decided to start documenting my protocols on GitHub, where anyone can use them and browse previous versions.

 Wet-lab protocols